THweinberger/greedy_CS/README.md

 Although \eqref{eq:basisPur} is convex, one often wants to avoid to use the usual general-purpose solvers due to the typically large sizes of $m,N$ encountered in many applications.
 Even though there are more efficient, $\ell_1$-tailored solvers available, oftentimes one instead employs the so-called _greedy algorithms_ which typically take $\mathcal{O}(\|\hat{x}\|_0)$ iterations to return a good estimate of $\hat{x}$.
 Crucially, these algorithms exploit the fact that $A^\top Ax\approx x$ under appropriate conditions on $A$ and $x$.

 Usually the ground truth $\hat{x}$ is not exactly sparse but _compressible_, which means that only a few entries of $\hat{x}$ are significant.
-For many greedy algorithms, there exists theory that guarantees that stable recovery is possible for the sparse recovery by solving the regularized problem
+For many greedy algorithms, there exist results that guarantee that stable recovery is possible when solving the regularized problem

 >$$ \min_{x \in \mathds{R}^N} \|x \|_1 \text{subject to} \|y-A\hat{x}\|\leq \eta $$